 To check if the piano keys are ivory or not, look for a yellow tinge on the keys that comes with time.
 If they are clean and white despite their age, they’re plastic.

-7. Piano Soundboard Frame Materials
+7. Analyze the Soundboard Frame Materials

 Antique pianos with rich, engraved wooden or solid metal soundboard frames will get you good returns compared to the old pianos that became popular later.
 That’s because the newer models had lightweight cast iron soundboard frames.